openharmony/docs/en/application-dev/reference/apis/js-apis-tagSession.md

 setTimeout(timeout: number): void

-Sets the timeout period for sending data to this tag, in milliseconds.
+Sets the maximum time allowed for sending data to this tag, in ms.

 **Required permissions**: ohos.permission.NFC_TAG